PeterWaher/IoTGateway/Content/Waher.Content.Markdown/README.md

 object UIElement = XamlReader.Parse(XAML);
 ```

-Emojis are defined in [Waher.Content.Emoji](Content/Waher.Content.Emoji), and the set of free emojis from **Emoji1** is made available in the
+Emojis are defined in [Waher.Content.Emoji](../../Content/Waher.Content.Emoji), and the set of free emojis from **Emoji1** is made available in the
-[Waher.Content.Emoji.Emoji1](Content/Waher.Content.Emoji.Emoji1) project.
+[Waher.Content.Emoji.Emoji1](../../Content/Waher.Content.Emoji.Emoji1) project.
 The above code is taken from **Waher.Client.WPF** and is used to create
 chat sessions in a WPF client like the following:

 ![Waher.Client.WPF](../../Images/Waher.Client.WPF.1.png)

+The above chat session is made with a mock temperature devices defined in [Waher.Mock.Temperature](../../Mocks/Waher.Mock.Temperature), which
+uses the [Waher.Networking.XMPP.Chat](../../Networking/Waher.Networking.XMPP.Chat) project to create a sensor chat bot.